BobDeng1974/gio-device-driver/README.md

 ## Run

 The service requires a few data to successfully start:
-Two options:

-- --host: specifies the host in which the tool is running
+Options:

 - --port: specifies the host used by the service to expose its callbacks endpoints.
+Default value is 8080

-Four environment variables:
+Environment variables:

 - FOG_NODE_HOST: specifies the host in which the gio-fog-node tool is running
 - FOG_NODE_PORT: specifies the port in which the gio-fog-node tool is running
 - DEVICE_SERVICE_HOST: specifies the host in which the gio-device-ms service is running
 - DEVICE_SERVICE_PORT: specifies the port in which the gio-device-ms service is running
+- CALLBACK_HOST: specifies the host used for composing the callback url
+- CALLBACK_PORT: specifies the port used for composing the callback url

 ### Go
 `gio-device-driver` is developed as a Go module.